Low-energy behavior of $E2$ strength functions: Introduction

 In an alternative work the low-energy enhancement could be described by $E1$ strength generated by the thermal coupling of quasiparticles to the continuum of unbound states \cite{lit13}.
 This effect appears at temperatures above 1.4 MeV, whereas experimentally deduced values and values predicted by the constant-temperature and Fermi-gas models are below 1.0 MeV \cite{gut05,egi09}.

-For the $E2$ strength function a Lorentz shape is recommended as well in the RIPL-3 reaction data base \cite{bel06}.
+For the $E2$ strength function a Lorentz curve is recommended as well in the RIPL-3 reaction data base \cite{bel06} with the following parameters: energy of the maximum $E_{\rm max} = 63 A^{-1/3}$ MeV, width $\Gamma = 6.11 - 0.021 A$ MeV, and maximum of the corresponding cross section $\sigma_{\gamma, \rm max} = 0.00014 Z^2 E_{\rm max} A^{-1/3} \Gamma^{-1}$ mb.
 The Lorentz function in combination with the factor $E_\gamma^{-2L+1}$ produces an unrealistic pole at $E_\gamma$ = 0.
 An experimental test of the real behavior of the $E2$ strength function at low transition energy has not been feasible so far.
 However, model calculations may gain information about the $E2$ strength function at low energy.
-As our shell-model calculations were successful in describing the low-energy enhancement of the $M1$ strength observed in various experiments \cite{sch13}, these calculations are expected to predict also the low-energy behavior of the $E2$ strength functions in the considered nuclei near $N$ = 50.
+As the shell-model calculations just mentiond were successful in describing the low-energy enhancement of the $M1$ strength observed in various experiments \cite{sch13}, these calculations are expected to predict also the low-energy behavior of the $E2$ strength functions in the considered nuclei near $N$ = 50.